Easy As Cookies

 For my 5-ingredient cookie bars, you only need 1 pan, 1 measuring cup, 1 can opener, and 0 bowls.
 It's hard to get much easier than that!

 The pan is important, though.
-I have a metal 9x13-inch pan (affiliate link) that I love, and these turn out great in it.
+I have a metal 9x13-inch pan that I love, and these turn out great in it.
 Since you will be cutting these in the pan, do not use nonstick bakeware, as you will scratch it.

 I've also made them in a glass baking dish.
 They are still delicious, but the edges cook a little more quickly.
 Try reducing the oven temperature by 25 degrees Fahrenheit if using glass.
 Bake time may be slightly different.